 1931: Stop-action Photography Harold “Doc” Edgerton began playing around with strobe lighting while a grad student at MIT, developing both stop-action and ultra-high speed photography.
 His images of exploding bullets, running athletes and milk droplets became iconic photos.
 He went on to invent underwater time-lapse photography, atomic bomb timing and lights for copiers and flash photography.

-Edwin Land invents the polarizer, which filters light waves and reduces glare.
-He goes onto invent instant photography, while the polarizer leads to sunglasses, camera filters and LCDs.
+1932: Polarizer Edwin Land invents the polarizer, which filters light waves and reduces glare.
+He goes on to invent instant photography, while the polarizer leads to sunglasses, camera filters and LCDs.

-Apple debuted its iPad tablet in April 2010.
+2010: iPad Apple debuted its iPad tablet in April 2010.
 Its history goes back to 1983, when Apple CEO Steve Jobs said he wanted to build a computer that users could carry around like a book, plug into telephone communications and link to libraries and other databases.
-The firm sold 23 million in the last quarter of 2012; total sales now top 100 million.
+It has been successful, kind of.

 2011: Stark Hand This prosthetic hand is cheaper, lighter and doesn’t need wires or batteries.
 Garage inventor Mark Stark came up with this device to help a neighbor who had been born without a hand.
 It's now under commercial development.